-He also felt momentarily sorry for the kid.
-For a split second he sincerely hoped that the kid’s intelligence and well-meaning personality wouldn’t hinder him in life.
+He also felt sorry for the kid.
+For a split second he hoped that the kid’s intelligence and well-meaning personality wouldn’t hinder him in life.
 Wouldn’t leave him downtrodden.
 Like it always had done Hunder.

 Or at least, like it had done until six weeks ago.

 The years had passed and Hunder’s dad continued the family tradition.
 Never once thinking to question the diminishing trade or demand for his work.
 As his inheritance shrunk so did his son continue his inexplicable growth.
-By the time of his senior school year Hunder was twice the size of his nearest fellow pupil and a shoe in for just about every sports team the school had to offer.
+By the time of his senior school year Hunder was twice the size of his nearest fellow pupil and a shoe in for every sports team the school had to offer.

 During his final parents evening his gym teacher had described Hunder to his parents as positively anabolic.
 Before proceeding to interrogate Hunder’s mother on what diet he had been bought up on.

 ‘If I could just get some of whatever he’s had into my year fives… We could really make a name for ourselves this season.’